andy192700/psdoframework/Documentation/ProjectStructure.md

 For more information regarding Processes see the relevant [documentation](./Processes.md).

 ## Modules
-Do Framework Modules are in fact traditional PowerShell modules, taking the form of .psm1 files.
+DoFramework Modules are in fact traditional PowerShell modules, taking the form of .psm1 files.

 Modules are optional entities that house functions and classes for reusable/abstraction purposes.